 Easy Vegan Curry

-- 1 medium onion
+- 1 medium yellow onion chopped small

-- 3 cloves garlic
+- 3 cloves garlic minced

 - 1 tablespoon grated fresh ginger